railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

 * the modes of transport and their tariffs.

 Once the delivery module has been installed, the first thing to do is to configure the different modes of delivery accepted by your company.
-To do that use the menu *Stock Management > Configuration > Deliveries > Methods of Delivery*.
+To do that use the menu :menuselection:`Stock Management --> Configuration --> Deliveries --> Methods of Delivery`.

 For each delivery mode, you should define the following elements: